 2. SpaceStudio User Guide#

-SpaceStudio is a tool suited for system designers that focuses on application acceleration and architecture evaluation.
-It offers extensive automatic code generation processes (for virtual platforms, drivers, communication layers, bootloaders, etc…) to avoid error-prone and time-consuming manual coding.
+SpaceStudio is a tool designed for system designers that focuses on application acceleration and architecture evaluation.
+It offers extensive automatic code generation processes (for virtual platforms, drivers, communication layers, bootloaders, etc.) to avoid error-prone and time-consuming manual coding.
 SpaceStudio also provides means to evaluate and predict system performance using a non-intrusive monitoring infrastructure.
-Moreover, the architetcures designed in SpaceStudio can be easily exported for downstream implementation.
+Moreover, the architectures designed in SpaceStudio can be easily exported for downstream implementation.

 2.1.1.
 Launching SpaceStudio#

-After running the installer (please refer to the installation guide), a “SpaceStudio” shortcut will be added to the Windows start menu/Ubuntu applications menu.
+After running the installer (please refer to the installation documentation), a “SpaceStudio” shortcut will be added to the Windows start menu/Ubuntu applications menu.
 Use it to launch the IDE.

 2.1.2.
 Welcome Page#